Barclaycard PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI may have been attached to a customer's policy by Barclaycard, in some cases without their knowledge.
-Barclaycard may have disapproved a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Barclaycard, PPI may have been added to a customer's policy by Barclaycard, in some cases without their knowledge.
+Barclaycard may have denied a credit application if PPI was refused by the customer.

 Barclaycard PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Barclaycard.

-There are many examples of Barclaycard mis-selling PPI, some customers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Barclaycard that it was optional.
+There are many examples of Barclaycard mis-selling PPI, some consumers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Barclaycard that it was optional.

 Barclaycard, initially launched in 1966 was the first all-purpose credit card scheme operated by a British bank, although Barclaycard was not the first payment card to be issued in the United Kingdom, Diners Club was launched in 1962 and American Express in 1963.
 Barclaycard saw American Express as its biggest competitor in the credit card market.